dataiscool/intelligence-as-a-feeling/readme.md

 2. **Attribution**: Any distribution of the original or modified content must include proper attribution to the original author, along with a copy of this license.

 3. **Commercial Use**: Commercial use of the content of this project, including but not limited to selling, sublicensing, or incorporating the content into a product or service for sale, is prohibited without prior written permission from the author.
-Commercial use requires a separate commercial license agreement, which can be negotiated by contacting the author at [contact email].
+Commercial use requires a separate commercial license agreement, which can be negotiated by contacting the author at fahbittencourt@gmail.com.

 4. **Derivative Works**: You are permitted to create and distribute derivative works based on the content for non-commercial purposes, provided that such derivative works comply with the terms of this license.

 #### How to Obtain a Commercial License

-To use the content of this project for commercial purposes, please contact the author at [fahbittencourt@gmail.com] to discuss terms and obtain a commercial license.
-The commercial license will ensure that the author are fairly compensated for the use of their work in commercial applications.
+To use the content of this project for commercial purposes, please contact the author at fahbittencourt@gmail.com to discuss terms and obtain a commercial license.
+The commercial license will ensure that the author is fairly compensated for the use of their work in commercial applications.

 ---